SpeakUP Academy

 What does the suffix -tongued mean in English?

-The suffix -tongued speaking in a specified way; having a tongue with a particular quality of persuasion, sharpness, or deception In Spanish it usually maps to de lengua / de palabras.
+The suffix -tongued describes how someone talks: silver-tongued (persuasive, eloquent) and sharp-tongued (cutting, harsh in speech).
+In Spanish it usually maps to de lengua / de palabras.

 Can you give an example of a word with -tongued?